Daniel Marie Training History

 2014 July – still training on Friday nights at Hornsby PCYC – not many students these days – sometimes I train by myself – but I am enjoying it.
 Developed the Black Belt Readiness Assessment for all our Black Belts – this will really help us improve the standards of our black belts.
 Also resumed training Kendo at Hornsby PCYC with Shinbukan (Doug Stouffer) – good club that allows me to keep up my skills.

-2014 Dec – after several months of Friday nights at Hornsby PCYC training either by myself or with only one student, I decided to close Hornsby Hapkido.
+2014 Dec – after several months of Friday nights at Hornsby PCYC training either by myself or with only one student (Paul Janisewzki), I decided to close Hornsby Hapkido and focus on my own training.

 2015 Jan – Started training at a local Hornsby MMA/BJJ club (Carioti MMA) – great place to train – back to the beginning – wearing a white belt – good for the ego!!
 Have been learning so much about grappling, MMA, Judo, Thai Boxing and Boxing.
 I feel like a kid again standing in front of a giant smorgasbord!